Wealth or Net Worth

-- produced tangible fixed assets that are used repeatedly and for more than one year, such as dwellings and their contents, vehicles, and machinery and equipment used in businesses owned by households
+- consumer durables that are used repeatedly and for more than one year, such as vehicles, household furniture and appliances, clothes and other personal items

-- intangible fixed assets such as computer software and artistic originals
+- intangible fixed assets such as intellectual property and computer software.

 Liabilities are primarily the value of loans outstanding including: